-We encourage community members, students, faculty, staff, and guests to immediately report all crimes, suspicious activity, and public safety-related incidents and hazards to the Department of Public Safety and/or Middlebury officials and local law enforcement accurately and in a timely manner (see contact information below).
+We encourage community members, students, faculty, staff, and guests to immediately report all crimes, suspicious activity, and public safety-related incidents and hazards to the Department of Public Safety or other designated security department and/or officials and local law enforcement accurately and in a timely manner (see contact information below).
 This should also be done when a victim elects to, or is unable to, make such a report.